EXPORTING TO CSV

 If you would like to add additional fields to the CSV, you can use any of the fields available in the API (see https://support.attackforge.com/attackforge-enterprise/modules/self-service-api/getvulnerabilities)

-For example, the command below will also include Project Groups in the CSV:
+For example, the command below will also include the Vulnerability SLA (.vulnerability_sla) in the CSV:

 Including Column Names